2/19/2025

 Carlos Escalante

 Hey, good morning, gentlemen.
-I wanted to first congratulate you all on the incremental collar on the Western Hanesville.
+I wanted to first congratulate you all on the incremental caller on the Western Angel.
 It's really encouraging to see the results.
-Let me start with a follow up to the last question, but more geared toward the development plan.
-Could you speak?
-This is perhaps for Dan.
-Could you speak to what a typical development plan would look like for your average Western Hanesville pad in terms of how many wells you would expect on any given pad and what your general assumption for spacing would be, knowing, of course, that it's probably too early to know what the right spacing is?
+Let me start with a follow-up to the last question, but more geared toward the development plan.
+Could you speak, this is perhaps for Dan, could you speak to what a typical development plan would look like for your average Western Hainesville pad in terms of how many wells you would expect on any given pad and what your general assumption for spacing would be, knowing, of course, that it's probably too early to know what the right spacing is?

 speaker